AnalyticalHarry/AnalyticalHarry/README.md

 <p align="leftr">I can analyse big data, construct predictive models, and translate data into meaningful insights that
 drive business strategy.

-Results-driven professional with a passion for bringing ideas to life and constructing tangible solutions.
-Recognised for a keen interest in building and transforming conceptual visions into real world applications.

 ![Harry's World](https://raw.githubusercontent.com/AnalyticalHarry/AnalyticalHarry/main/img/glasgow.jpg)
 ---